Colourful Malaysian spices

 Santan (Coconut Milk)

-Indispensable for the richness of curries and the creaminess of desserts.
-Fresh coconut milk, extracted daily at the markets, brings a sweetness that balances the fire of the chilies.
+Essential to the richness of curries and the creaminess of desserts.
+Fresh coconut milk, pressed daily at the markets, brings a sweetness that balances out the heat of the chillies.

 Lemongrass